ece-student/Team-16/docs/lab2/lab2.md

         }
     }
 ```
 There are three integer variables range7, range12, and range17.
 If all three are zero, there is no signal detected.
 Otherwise, the greatest integer value is selected.
 For example, if range7 has the highest non-zero value, a 7 kHz signal is detected.
+The goal of this algorithm is so that is one bin is high in the 7 kHz rate, but three bins are high in the 12 kHz range, then 12 kHz is selected.

 **Merged Code**